 Finally, in 2008, I formally joined the video revolution by purchasing a video camera setup.
 I then devoted my 2009 field season to gathering high definition video of birds, frogs, and insects.
 This was truly a time of transition and the results were spectacular.
 My work with insects in particular fascinated me.
 No longer tied to the nature sound theme, and with video camera in hand, I embarked on numerous “insect safaris,” magical excursions into patches of goldenrod and milkweed, marshes and meadows, shrubby tangles and dense forests . . . in search of whatever insects I could find.
 What fun.
 I felt like I was seven years old again, totally absorbed in nature, free of care and worry.
 Without doubt, I had found my way home and my thoughts of the future became bright indeed.

 Having switched to a multimedia approach to nature appreciation, I began publishing videos on my Music of Nature YouTube Channel.
 The reception was encouraging and within a few short years I had over two million views!
 Continuing my work in the natural sound arena, I partnered with several fellow recordists to put together a comprehensive collection of North American bird songs and calls.
-This collection quickly found its way into nearly all of the major “birding apps” in current use today.
-A friend and I even launched our own app, “BirdTunes,” which you can read about HERE.
+This collection quickly found its way into several of the major “birding apps” in current use, and is featured in the National Audubon’s online North American Bird Guide.

 Another pet project was to create an online store where folks can purchase premium-quality, pure nature soundscape recordings for personal enjoyment and listening pleasure.
 These would be un-narrated recordings … pristine nature of the finest quality available.
-I finally launched my musicofnature.com store in 2013 to a rather warm reception and I plan to continue expanding the number of titles being offered.
+I finally launched my Nature Soundscape Store in 2013 to a rather warm reception and I continue to refine my offerings.
 In concert with establishing my online store, I changed my official business name from “NatureSound Studio” to “Music of Nature.”

 I also must mention that I recently created a 501(c)(3) non-profit organization called “The Miracle of Nature”.
-I even launched a website in early 2014: musicofnature.com.
-Although I spent nearly six months birthing the site, I am currently in a quandary about its future.
-I discovered that it was a full-time job to create and run a non-profit.
+Although I spent nearly six months birthing the non-profit (I even created a website for it), I found myself in a quandary about its future.
+I quickly discovered that it would be a nearly a full-time job to create and run it.
 Unfortunately, I was unable to raise enough funds to continue the effort.
 So, at least for the time being, it sits there awaiting my decision to either proceed with it, or call it a day.